Weeks 3 & 4 - Sewing Strip Sets

 Next week will be the second half of them.

-So I'll lay out the strips for a set on my cutting table in order, as shown in the pattern diagram, and then sew each bar fabric to the background strip beside it, then sew these subsets together to make a completed strip set.
+So for my preferred method, I'll lay out the strips for a set on my cutting table in order, as shown in the pattern diagram, and then sew each bar fabric to the background strip beside it, then sew these subsets together to make a completed strip set.

 But if you think you might get confused easily, just sew from top to bottom as it's shown in the pattern, one strip at a time.
-I did end up ripping out a couple of sets because I had accidentally mixed up the order of the strips, so definitely keep an eye on that.
+I did have to rip out a couple of sets because I had accidentally mixed up the order of the background strips, so definitely keep an eye on that.

 Alternate sewing directions